Heads Up! Durham

 Picture

-Stay tuned for details of our 10th anniversary celebration on October 23, 2025.
+Stay tuned for details of our 10th anniversary celebration.

 Our 2025 P.A.R.T.Y.
 Program expanded to include community groups such as Okanagan Hockey Ontario and the DRPS Youth in Policing Initiative, providing additional personal development opportunities.